 Overtures are an effective way for the lower governing bodies to communicate with the whole church in matters that concern us all.
 The process may seem cumbersome, but the outcome can be significant positive change.
-Presbyterians Pro-Life and other renewal partners want to help you find resources to support the overtures and be successful in navigating the process.
+Presbyterians Pro-Life wants to help you find resources to support the overtures and be successful in navigating the process.

-The overture drafts on this web page have come from the Board of Directors of PPL and others concerned about what the Presbyterian Church (USA) says and does in regard to human life.
-These overture drafts reflect PPL’s concerns about abortion policy of the PC(USA) and other life issues which have direct implications for the theological and spiritual life of the Church.
+These overture drafts have come from the Board of Directors of PPL and others concerned about what the Presbyterian Church (USA) says and does in regard to human life.
+They reflect PPL’s concerns about abortion policy of the PC(USA) and other life issues which have direct implications for the theological and spiritual life of the Church.
 This overture template may help you in framing an overture that may bring positive outcomes for the concerns of your session and congregation.

 A Word About Concurrences

 Since an action of the 2012 General Assembly all overtures must have the approval of at least two presbyteries.
 If you initiate an overture from your session it must be approved by your presbytery and at least one other concurring presbytery in order to qualify as business at the General Assembly.
 Also, if you send up an overture that is close in intent and wording to an overture from another presbytery, the Office of the G.A. will ask if you wish to concur or withdraw.
 We encourage you to concur.
 If you know an overture already exists on the subject, you may write a separate rationale statement of your own.
 In that way your overture will be business before the G.A., your written rationale will be additional argument in support of the action you are seeking, and you will be permitted to have an overture advocate speak to your overture before the committee at G.A.
-It can be advantageous to show that more than a single presbytery has the same concern.
 Please keep in mind that every presbytery is made up of multiple sessions and an overture from a presbytery always represents the majority of the sessions of a presbytery.

 Most overtures begin as the work of an individual or small group

 An overture is simply a statement that asks the G.A. to take some action.
-Most overtures begin as the work of an individual or a group of people.
-These individuals draft the overture and ask their sessions to approve the overture and send it on to their presbytery for its approval.
+Most often, individuals draft the overture and ask their sessions to approve the overture and send it on to their presbytery for its approval.
 If the presbytery approves the overture through a vote of its commissioners, and there is at least one other concurring presbytery, it is sent on to the G.A.
 It is prudent to follow up by checking with the Office of the G.A. to be sure your overture has been received before the deadline.
 It’s a good idea to check out the wording of your overture with G.A. process veterans.
 This step can help avoid unintended consequences.
-Many renewal partners offer this help.
+PPL can assist you if questions or concerns come up.

 There are rules that apply to writing and submitting overtures